 Can A Whiplash Claim Be Refused?

-By Daniel Archer.
-Last Updated 12th May 2022.
+By Cat Way.
+Last Updated 6th September 2023.
 If you’ve suffered whiplash symptoms from a car accident that wasn’t your fault, you may be entitled to claim for compensation.
 You might, however, have some questions about claiming, such as ‘can a whiplash claim be refused?’ and ‘what happens if a whiplash claim is denied?’
 This guide aims to answer these questions and more.

 When you make a claim for compensation, you might worry about what happens if your claim is denied.